goto-vulture/Bioinformatics_Textmining/README.md

 - Change focus of the offsets to the origial file (in the current implementation the offset is focused on preprocessed data (stop word removed etc.))
     - "Where are the objects in the source data?"
 - A more user-friendly interface.
 Maybe with a GUI.
 But the priority in this project is low.

+## Help

+If you have any questions or suggestions: Get in contact with me: goto-vulture@gmx.de